Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 009 : July 18 , 2018

 **Today's Progress** : Wrote a medium article about features and lables.
-Trained a Terrain classifier.
+Used Naive Bayes to classify emails by author.

 **Thoughts** : It's getting more exciting, I am learning more new things.